Advanced Airlift Tactics Training Center

-The Advanced Airlift Tactics Training Center, (AATTC), is located at Rosecrans Air National Guard Base, Saint Joseph, Missouri.
+The Advanced Airlift Tactics Training Center (AATTC) is located at Rosecrans Air National Guard Base, Saint Joseph, Missouri.
 The host unit is the 139th Airlift Wing, Missouri Air National Guard.
 Founded in 1983, the AATTC was the brainchild of Major Howard W. Dixon, a pilot who sought the need to establish low level combat survival training and maneuvers for C-130 aircrews; as well as the airlift community as a whole.
 This evasive aerial survival training had been exclusive to the fighter community up until the establishment of the AATTC, which would expand this training to C-130 aircrews.
 The school would continue to evolve with the combined efforts of the technicians, AGR's and members of the 180th Airlift Squadron.

 Mission

 The mission of the Advanced Airlift Tactics Training Center (AATTC) is increasing the warfighting effectiveness and survivability of mobility forces.
 The AATTC is entering its fourth decade of providing advanced tactical training to airlift aircrews from the Air National Guard, Air Force Reserve Command, Air Mobility Command, Air Combat Command, Pacific Air Force, United States Air Forces in Europe, Air Force Special Operations Command, United States Marine Corps, and 18 allied nations.

 Through a Total Force Initiative, AATTC also provides Tactics Analysis, Tactics Development, and Electronic Warfare Development for the AMC, ANG, & AFRC mobility community.

 AATTC is also the office of primary responsibility for AMC's tactics improvement process.

 The AATTC functions as a clearinghouse for gathering and disseminating airlift tactics information.
 Since 1983, the AATTC has hosted an annual tactics symposium in St. Joseph, MO.
-Attendees from all branches of the Department of Defense as well as government contractors and numerous allied nations are represented.
+Attendees from all branches of the Department of Defense as well as government contractors and multiple allied nations are represented.
 Serving as the cornerstone for aircraft tactics, the AATTC has maintained a reputation as the mobility air force's "Tactics Center of Excellence" since its inception.